Bogachiel State Park

 - A recreational license is required for fishing and shellfish harvesting at Washington state parks.
 For regulations, fishing season information, or to purchase a recreational license, visit the Washington Department of Fish and Wildlife.

-The campground offers 26 standard sites, six sites with power and water, one ADA, two hiker-biker sites, one dump station, and two restroom buildings with showers.
+The campground offers 26 standard sites, six sites with power and water, one ADA, two hiker-biker sites, one dump station and two restroom buildings with showers.
 Main campground restroom includes ADA accessible restrooms and showers.
 The park accommodates RVs and combinations of 40 feet or less in length.
-All campsites are first come, first served.

 The park has one group camp for tents.
 It provides a covered shelter and two sheltered picnic tables.
 The camp accommodates 16 to 20 people.

 Bogachiel State Park lies within the traditional territory of the Quileute Tribe.
 The Bogachiel River, which runs through the park, derives its name from an English approximation of the Quileute word for the river, meaning "muddy water."